Federation¶

 join fetches hub project metadata using the enrollment token, so the hub must

 be reachable and the token must include pull.
-The command creates a local
+The command creates a spoke

 replica project bound to the hub project UID and replay horizon, stores the hub